Kontent-ai-Learn/kontent-ai-learn-web/README.md

 # Kontent Learn - Website

-Kontent Learn is an educational portal that uses [Kontent by Kentico](https://app.kontent.ai/) as a source of its content.
+Kontent Learn is an educational portal that uses [Kontent.ai](https://app.kontent.ai/) as a source of its content.

 ## Overview

 1. The website is written in JavaScript.
-1. It uses [express.js](https://expressjs.com/) framework for server-side rendering and [Kentico Kontent Delivery SDK](https://github.com/Kentico/kontent-delivery-sdk-js) for content retrieval from Kentico Kontent project.
+1. It uses [express.js](https://expressjs.com/) framework for server-side rendering and [Kontent.ai Delivery SDK](https://github.com/Kentico/kontent-delivery-sdk-js) for content retrieval from Kontent.ai project.

 ## Setup